Hilda Weiss

-Hilda Weiss (29 August 1900 – 29 May 1981; alternatively Hilde Weiss, Hilde Rigaudias-Weiss, Hilda Weiss Parker, Hilde Weiß) was a sociologist, trade unionist, and socialist.
-She lived in Germany until 1933 when Hitler came to power, then escaped to France.
-In 1939 she emigrated to the United States and lived there until her death in 1981.
+Hilda Weiss (29 August 1900 – 29 May 1981; alternatively Hilde Weiss, Hilde Rigaudias-Weiss, Hilda Weiss Parker, Hilde Weiß) was a sociologist, trade unionist and socialist.
+She lived in Germany until 1933, when Adolf Hitler came to power, when she escaped to France.
+In 1939, she emigrated to the United States and lived there until her death in 1981.

 Early research

 Weiss was one of the first doctoral students at the Institute for Social Research in Frankfurt, joining in 1924.
 She wrote her thesis on a comparison of the Zeiss optical factory, based on her personal experiences working there, and the Ford Motor Company in Detroit.
 Her main interest was in the differential impact of the ideologies of Ernst Karl Abbe, the founder of Zeiss, and Henry Ford.

 She describes the challenges of working at Zeiss in her autobiography, where she was the only woman in her department.
 Initially the men there harassed her:

 They told obscene jokes and laughed so maliciously when I could not understand them.
 But after a little while they found out that I was a member of the union.
 Then they no longer treated me as a little girl, but talked about labor conditions and union meetings.